mariovalney/cf7-to-zapier/readme.txt

 == Frequently Asked Questions ==

+= Does it works with Gutenberg? =

+Yes.
+We support WordPress 5+ and CF7 too.

 = Does it works for forms sent out of CF7? =

 Nope.
 The intention here is to integrate CF7 to Zapier (and another webhooks).